 The Authority operates three transfer stations within the County located in Malone, Lake Clear and Tupper Lake.
 The Authority ceased providing solid waste collection to St. Regis Falls (Town of Waverly) in July 2012.
-This has resulted in significant cost savings.
 All transfer stations have permits issued by the New York State Department of Environmental Conservation ("DEC").